human-conditions/yodrew.github.io-original/_pages/other-writings/individualism.md

 ##### immutable

-Whatever form legislation, defense, and adjudication take in a society make up its state.
+Whatever forms legislation, defense, and adjudication take in a society, they make up its state.
 Every society morally sanctions certain uses of force through these institutions.
 Man is a volitional being, thus fallible.
 Principles must guide his actions, personally and socially, especially in his of force.

 A state is an immutable institution of any society.
 It is not whether a society will have one, but what kind it has.
 It is axiomatic.
 State power would be needed to abolish states, as in the anarchist fantasy.
 It is impossible.